SekoiaLab/Fastir_Collector/README.md

     * Opened Files

   * dump
-    * MFT we use AnalyseMFT for https://github.com/dkovar/analyzeMFT
+    * MFT (raw or timeline) we use AnalyseMFT for https://github.com/dkovar/analyzeMFT
     * MBR
     * RAM
     * DISK
+    * Registry
+    * SAM

   * FileCatcher
     * based on mime type
+    * Define path and depth to filter the search
     * possibility to filter your search
     * Yara Rules